webpack/webpack.js.org/src/content/plugins/progress-plugin.md

 });
 ```

+## Percentage calculation

+By default, progress percentage is calculated based on built modules count and total modules count: `built / total`

+The total modules count is unknown in advance and changes during the build.
+This may cause inaccurate progress percentage.

+To solve this problem `ProgressPlugin` caches the last known total modules count and reuses this value on the next build.
+The first build will warm the cache but the following builds will use and update this value.

 > We recommend using `percentBy: 'entries'` setting for projects with [multiple configured entry points](/configuration/entry-context/#entry).
 Percentage calculation will become more accurate because the amount of entry points is known in advance.

 ## Supported Hooks